 The settlement was suddenly, and some say mysteriously, emptied in 1998 when the coal mine closed and the townspeople all lost their livelihoods simultaneously.
 It lay empty for a decade before Russians and Ukrainians like the Governor started to return.
 They had, and still have, much work ahead to make it semi-habitable.

 Its name comes from a 937m-high mountain looming over the town like a sentinel or guard-tower.
 It looks almost manmade: eight concentric layers of rock, appearing like huge sculpture or, yes, a pyramid.

 During my visit, this remarkable piece of geology starts sunny days a pale gold and finishes them blood orange.
 Many who come to Pyramiden don’t see these fluctuations, partly because the majority don’t stay overnight, and partly because at almost 79 degrees north, the sun does not yield for three months of summer.
 Conversely, for three months in deep winter it never breaches the horizon.
-However, the main reason the average visitor doesn’t get to see the peak in sun is because the weather in Svalbard is often volatile and occasionally vengeful.
+But the main reason the average visitor doesn’t get to see the peak in sun is because the weather in Svalbard is often volatile and occasionally vengeful.

-I’m spending three nights here right at the end of the 2018 summer season and though the temperature will hover around freezing most days, there’s a cold sun constantly shining.
+I’m spending three nights here right at the end of the 2018 summer season and though the temperature will hover around freezing most days, there’s a cold sun shining constantly.
 “I should say: it can look amazing in the fog,” says Sergey, “but I don’t think we’ll be getting that.”

 Instead, sunbeams shoot through cracked glass in the old canteen, illuminating skeletons of long-dead houseplants.
 The light shows that there was no single cataclysm here – the remaining wall clocks have all stopped but did so at different times.